Chile Darwin's frog

-The Chile Darwin's frog (Rhinoderma rufum), also called the northern Darwin's frog, is a possibly extinct frog, and one of only two members of the family Rhinodermatidae.
+The Chile Darwin's frog (Rhinoderma rufum), also called the northern Darwin's frog, is a possibly extinct frog, and one of only three members of the family Rhinodermatidae.
 It is endemic to central Chile.

 Description

 The Chile Darwin's frog has a snout to vent length of about 32 mm.
 It has a fleshy proboscis, slender limbs and feet webbed between the first and second, and the second and third toes.
 The dorsal colour is variable but is usually some shade of brown or green, or a mixture of the two.
 The ventral surface is mottled in black and white.

 Biology

 The Chile Darwin's frog is diurnal and feeds on small insects and other invertebrates.
 The female lays a small clutch of eggs on moist ground.
 About a week later, when the embryos are beginning to move within the eggs, the male picks them up and stores them in his vocal sac, where they are kept until they have developed a functioning gut and keratinized jaws.
 The male then transports them to a suitable water body and releases them, where the tadpoles undergo metamorphosis.
 This development is in contrast to that of the related Darwin's frog (Rhinoderma darwinii) tadpoles, which complete their development in their parent's vocal sac.